tilt-dev/tilt.build/docs/dependent_images.md

 live update rule to sync files into your app.
 This is much faster than building the app image each time.

-Every live update needs two steps:

-- A step to copy the files.
+In this example, we'll use a `sync` step to copy the files.

-- A step to reload the files into the running server.

-In this example, we use a `sync` step to copy the files.
-Then we add a custom `entrypoint` that runs our server with `nodemon`, which does the reload.
+Then we'll add a custom `entrypoint` that runs our server with `nodemon`, which does the reload.

 Here's what it looks like: